pamlane/streamsx.documentation/docs/beamrunner/beamrunner-2b-sas.md

 ---
 layout: docs
-title:  Installing IBM Streams Runner for Apache Beam
+title:  Installing IBM Streams Runner for Apache Beam from an IBM Streaming Analytics service on IBM Cloud
 navtitle: Installing
-description:  Installing IBM® Streams Runner for Apache Beam involves downloading and extracting the Streams Runner toolkit, configuring environment variables, and creating a credentials file for your Streaming Analytics service.
+description:  Installing IBM® Streams Runner for Apache Beam from an IBM Streaming Analytics service on IBM Cloud involves downloading and extracting the Streams Runner toolkit, configuring environment variables, and creating a credentials file for your Streaming Analytics service.
 weight:  10
 published: true
 tag: beam